Upper Endoscopy In Akron, OH

 There are some stomach, intestinal, and esophageal issues that patients experience that we are unable to properly diagnose with just a simple consultation or physical exam alone.
 Sometimes further diagnostic testing is required to get to the heart of the problems.
 In some cases, our Akron, OH, gastroenterologists may recommend an endoscopy to determine what’s going on.

 What is an upper endoscopy?

-This diagnostic procedure is one of the best tools our Akron, OH, gastroenterologists have for examining and evaluating the digestive tract and for detecting any problems that could be causing your throat, stomach, or other digestive issues.
+This diagnostic procedure is one of the best tools our gastroenterologists have for examining and evaluating the digestive tract and for detecting any problems that could be causing your throat, stomach, or other digestive issues.

 When is an endoscopy performed?